 At the trial Hosokawa provided a deathbed testimony that shocked the wider public.
-He testified about his discovery of the link between the acetaldehyde production wastewater and the disease, back in 1959 when Chisso was settling cheaply with the patients; and, he testified of Chisso’s suppression of the experiments and destruction of the cats.
+He testified about his discovery of the link between the acetaldehyde production wastewater and the disease, back in 1959 when Chisso was settling cheaply with the patients; he also testified that Chisso suppressed the experiments and destruction of the cats.
 His revelations exposed Chisso’s conduct of continuing to discharge mercury from the acetaldehyde process knowing that its wastewater was likely the cause of the devastating disease.
 Hosokawa died several months after his testimony, and the victims erected a small shrine to him outside their protest tent.

 The judgment of the Kumamoto District Court was an end but not the conclusion.
 The litigation victims joined forces with Kawamoto’s group and demanded face-to-face negotiations with President Shimada for medical expenses and annuities, in addition to the lump-sum death benefit payments awarded by the court.
-The groups insisted that all victims, including the leave-it-to-others, receive the same compensation.
+The groups insisted that all victims receive the same compensation.
 Most of all, they wanted an apology from Chisso.